riccardodisalvo/Analisi-dei-Clienti-di-una-Banca-SQL/README.md

 ## Strategy used

 1. **Join Tables**
-To build the final table, you will need to perform a series of joins between the tables available in the database.
+To build the final table, I used a series of joins between the tables available in the database.

 2. **Calculate Indicators**
-The behavioral indicators will be calculated using aggregation operations (SUM, COUNT) to obtain the required totals.
+The behavioral indicators are calculated using aggregation operations (SUM, COUNT) to obtain the required totals.